"Ye Shall Not See It"

 28 And it came to pass about eight days after these sayings, He took Peter and John and James, and went up onto a mountain to pray.

-One of the keys to understanding how to group these verses lies in the conjunctions which precede them.
+One of the keys to understanding how to group Bible verses lies in the conjunctions which precede them.
 Notice that verses 24 - 26 begin with "for," meaning that they go with the preceding verses.
 The idea behind it is, "take up your cross and follow me, because if you try to gain your life, you will lose it when I return and judge you."
-Verse 27, however, begins with 'but I tell" (lego de), meaning that it stands in contrast to the preceding verses.

-16 ¶ For we have not followed cunningly devised fables, when we made known unto you the power and coming [parousia] of our Lord Jesus Christ, but were eyewitnesses of his majesty.
+2 Peter 1:16 For we have not followed cunningly devised fables, when we made known unto you the power and coming [parousia] of our Lord Jesus Christ, but were eyewitnesses of his majesty.

 17 For he received from God the Father honour and glory, when there came such a voice to him from the excellent glory, This is my beloved Son, in whom I am well pleased.